AdamGagorik/ffxiahbot/doc/source/markdown/usage.md

 | price12  | price for stack         | integer >=1    |
 | stock12  | restock count (stack)   | integer >=0    |

-* There is an already generated *items.csv* in the bin folder for you.
-* You do not need to run the *scrub* app unless you want to recreate the database.